 The Palace Gardens

 There are three areas that make up the palace gardens, the Sunken Garden, Cradle Walk, and Formal Gardens.
-You can walk around and enjoy the Palace gardens for free and do not have to buy a ticket for Kensington Palace unless you would like to go inside.
+You can walk around and enjoy the Palace gardens for free and do not have to buy a ticket to Kensington Palace unless you would like to go inside.

 The Sunken Garden

 The pretty Sunken Garden is modeled on a similar garden at Hampton Court Palace and celebrated a style of gardening from the 18th century.
 Surrounding an ornamental pond with water cisterns the garden is terraced with paving and ornamental flower beds